 The whole Pasta Paura ball began rolling in 1956 with Freda’s I Vampiri aka The Devil’s Commandment but even at the height of his powers, the capricious Freda would typically lose interest in a project after the first few days’ shooting and delegate its completion to an assistant.
 This predilection of his proved a felicitous one for the wider world of horror cinema as it gave Mario Bava, the greatest Italian auteur of them all, his directing break polishing off the likes of I Vampiri and Caltiki, The Immortal Monster (1962.)
-Rather less fortuitously, as the increasingly uninterested Freda’s career petered out it resulted in such bombs as Murder Obsession aka The Wailing / Satan’s Altar (1980.)
+Rather less fortuitously, as the increasingly uninterested Freda’s career petered out it threw up the likes of Murder Obsession aka The Wailing / Satan’s Altar (1980.)

 History does not record which hack completed Tragic Ceremony At The Alexander Villa (to quote one of its alterative titles, another being Estratto Dagli Archivi Segreti Della Polizia Di Una Capitale Europea / Extracted From The Secret Police Archives Of A European Capital) in 1972, but anyone wishing to make an educated guess might usefully reflect that one of the film’s co-writers, Mario Bianchi, also directed trash epics in various genres (notably the oversexed Exorcist knock-off La Bimba Di Satana / Satan’s Baby Doll, 1982) before settling down to an exclusive output of porn… certainly Freda went out of his way to disown Tragic Ceremony before his death in the eve of the millennium.
 In all fairness, nobody involved in its making should feel too guilty, the film emerging as an enjoyably goony piece of schlock whose occasional longeurs are easily overcome with judicious use of the fast forward button.
 C’mon, admit it, you’ve sat square eyed for much worse than this…